fritzo/pomagma/src/torch/README.md

 ## Algorithms

 ### Probability Propagation
-The `propagate_probs` method computes the **probability distribution over E-classes** given a normalized PCFG.
+The `compute_probs` method computes the **probability distribution over E-classes** given a normalized PCFG.
 This implements a fixed-point iteration:

 **Algorithm:**
 1. **Initialize** with atomic probabilities: $p[i] \leftarrow w_{\text{nullary}}[i]$ (for nullary functions only)